pulmark/cycling-power-profile/README.md

 # cycling-power-profile

-Android app to determine power profile for road biker.
+Multi platform (Linux, Windows or Android) app to determine power profile for road cyclists that use power meter for training.
 Uses cycling power profile chart developed by Hunter Allan & Dr. Andrew Coggan for comparison and classification.

 Depends on Qt cross-platform application development toolkit.